Erica Ball, Co-Chair

 B.A., Wesleyan University; M.A., Ph.D., The Graduate Center, City University of New York

-Erica L. Ball is a cultural historian specializing in nineteenth and early twentieth-century African American history.
+Erica L. Ball is a historian who specializes in nineteenth and twentieth-century African American history.

 B.A., Carleton College; M.A., Stanford University; Ph.D., Rutgers University